TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

-If you search the extension in https://composer.typo3.org/satis.html and it's linked to `packagist.org <https://packagist.org>`__, they are marked as "abandoned" and you will see a message, which composer key should be used to install this extension.
+If you search the extension in https://composer.typo3.org/satis.html and it's linked to `packagist.org <https://packagist.org>`__, they are marked as "abandoned" and you will see a message, which Composer key should be used to install this extension.

 |satis abandoned note|